Holmdel Township, New Jersey: Public transportation

 NJ Transit and Academy Bus provide service in the area.

-The nearest train stops to the township are located at Aberdeen-Matawan, Hazlet, and Middletown, all along the NJ Transit's North Jersey Coast Line to Hoboken Terminal, Newark's Penn Station, and New York's Penn Station.
+The nearest train stops to the township are located at Aberdeen-Matawan, Hazlet, and Middletown, all along the NJ Transit's North Jersey Coast Line to Hoboken Terminal, Newark Penn Station, and New York Penn Station.

-Ferry service is available through the Seastreak service in nearby Highlands, about a 15-20 minute drive from Holmdel Township.
+Ferry service is available through the Seastreak service in nearby Highlands, about a 15-20 minute drive from Holmdel.
 SeaStreak offers ferry service to New York City with trips to Pier 11 (on the East River at Wall Street) and East 35th Street in Manhattan.
 The ferry service also offers seasonal travel, such as to the public beaches on Sandy Hook, baseball games at Yankee Stadium and Citi Field, trips to Broadway matinees, Martha's Vineyard in Massachusetts, college football games at West Point, fall foliage in the Hudson Valley, and to the Macy's Thanksgiving Day Parade, among other excursions.

 Healthcare

 Bayshore Medical Center is a regional hospital located in the township.
 Serving the greater Raritan Bayshore region, the hospital is a partner of Hackensack Meridian Health and is affiliated with Rutgers Robert Wood Johnson Medical School.
 The facility has 169 beds and currently offers cardiac catheterization, diagnostic Imaging, medical/surgical, behavioral health, emergency, laboratory and transitional care.
 In 2021 it was given a grade A by the Leapfrog patient safety organization.
 Other regional hospitals near the township include Riverview Medical Center in nearby Red Bank and Raritan Bay Medical Center, with divisions in Perth Amboy and Old Bridge, both hospitals are also part of Hackensack Meridian.

 Located in neighboring Middletown is Memorial Sloan Kettering Cancer Center.
 Originally founded in New York City in 1884, it is the oldest cancer treatment and research center in the world.
 The Memorial Sloan Kettering Cancer Center of Monmouth County is the first center outside of the main center in Manhattan to offer outpatient surgery.

-The closest major university hospitals to the township are located at Jersey Shore University Medical Center in Neptune Township and Robert Wood Johnson University Hospital in New Brunswick.
+The closest major university hospitals to the township are located at Jersey Shore University Medical Center in Neptune and Robert Wood Johnson University Hospital in New Brunswick.